hyperledger/fabric-protos/RELEASING.md

 See previous releases for examples of the title and description.

+**Important:** make sure you target the correct branch when creating a release (see below for version details)

 ## After releasing

 The following tasks are required after releasing: